Private Well Initiative

 • Identifying databases that characterize private wells and describe water quantity and quality in private wells and other unregulated drinking water sources (UDWS).

-• Promoting access to these databases by public and environmental health practitioners.
+• Presenting these databases in user-friendly applications to public and environmental health practitioners.

 • Collecting databases that characterize private wells and describe water quantity and quality in private wells and other UDWS.